Access my training

 Either way, this course is for you.

-The GDPR (General Data Protection Regulation) comes into force in May 2018.
+The GDPR (General Data Protection Regulation) came into force in May 2018.
+Is your organisation up to speed on what this means for the way you handle its personal data?

 Whether you’re working in a large, busy restaurant or catering for a small charity, it’s vital that you understand how to spot and reduce food hazards and handle food properly.